lab42open-team/pubmed_trend_analysis/README.md

 omics
 ecology
 ```
-But these keywords need regular expressions to retrive also plural forms and complex words
+But these keywords need regular expressions to retrive also plural forms suffixes and complex words

 ## Prerequisites